dfe-analytical-services/create-ees-data-tool/README.md

 5. **Do not update R Packages after you've opened the R project**.
 6. If you can, use `R version 4.0.3 (2020-10-10)` or later.
 I built and tested the UI in this version.
 If you're on the ESFA Remote Desktop, download the latest version of R [here.](https://cran.r-project.org/bin/windows/base/) After it downloads, install it by double-clicking on the `R-4.0.3-win` file in your _Downloads_ folder.
 If you're on the DfE Network, download the latest version of R from the _Software Centre_^[and pray]
 7. Open `user-interface.Rmd` in RStudio.
+8. Uncomment lines 33 to 34, and add in the SQL server and database your SQL tables are saved in.
-8. Click on *Run Document* at the top of that file, or press `Ctrl + Shift + K`
+9. Click on *Run Document* at the top of that file, or press `Ctrl + Shift + K`
-9. The UI will either appear in the *Viewer* pane on the bottom right-hand side of RStudio, or as a separate window.
+10. The UI will either appear in the *Viewer* pane on the bottom right-hand side of RStudio, or as a separate window.
-10. Make sure your browser's default is not set to Internet Explorer.
+11. Make sure your browser's default is not set to Internet Explorer.
 The UI will look awful if opened in Internet Explorer.
-11. In the *Viewer* pane, click the *Arrow and Box* button to open the UI in your browser.
+12. In the *Viewer* pane, click the *Arrow and Box* button to open the UI in your browser.
 If the UI opened in a separate window, click the *Open in Browser* button.
 You need to open the UI in your browser to download the data and metadata files.
-12. The UI will appear as a page in your internet browser.
+13. The UI will appear as a page in your internet browser.
 In sequential order, select the data you want to return:

     1. First, select the _SQL Table (ST)_ you want to return from in the _SQL Table_ drop down menu.